Landscape of Hope

 Landscape of Hope is a youth-led digital art initiative designed to empower marginalized groups with critical digital literacy skills and social media tools to create cutting-edge multimedia performances and installations that describe their experiences with hate, discrimination and bullying.
 Our aim is to implement and evaluate a sustainable, multi-sectoral, culturally-relevant, youth-led approach to creating media-based narratives that accurately reflect youths’ lived experiences, with the ultimate objective of reducing instances of discrimination.
 Landscape of Hope is inspired by and derived from the work of the multimedia collective Landscape of Hate.

 The inaugural performance of Landscape of Hope by Vivek Venkatesh and Owen Chapman was held on November 7 2018 in Tromsø, Norway alongside collaborators at Arctic Pride, TVIBIT and Nordnorsk Kunstmuseum.
 Prior to the performance, there was an interactive workshop on digital art for young people between 17 to 24 years old on November 5.
+For more information and photos see here.

 Image credit: Alessandro Belleli